ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 I have just created an instance and trying to connect for the first time.
 {: troubleshoot}

 You cannot access your recently created virtual server.
-Connection fails with the following message:
+Connection fails with message:
 `Connection refused`
-{: codeblock}
 {: tsSymptoms}

 Network configuration might take up to 30 minutes, even after the status switched to ´Provisioned´ in the **Resource list**.